awsdocs/amazon-kendra-developer-guide/doc_source/data-source-database.md

 Before you can use Amazon Kendra to index your database data source, make these changes in your database and AWS accounts\.

 **In your database, make sure you have:**
-+ Copied a user/password pair as authentication credentials for your data source\.
++ Noted your user\-password pair as basic authentication credentials for your data source\.
 + Copied the host name, port number, host address, and the name of the data table that contains the database data\.
 For PostgreSQL, the data table must be a public table\.
 **Note**
 The host and port tell Amazon Kendra where to find the database server on the internet\.
 The database name and table name tell Amazon Kendra where to find the document data on the database server\.
 + Copied the names of the columns in the data table that contain the document data, the document ID, one to five columns to detect if a document has changed, and optional data table columns that map to custom index fields\.
 You can map any of the Amazon Kendra reserved field names to a table column\.
 + Copied the database engine type information such as whether you use Amazon RDS for MySQL or another type\.
++ Checked each document is unique in database and across other data sources you plan to use for the same index\.
+Each data source that you want to use for an index must not contain the same document across the data sources\.
+Document IDs are global to an index and must be unique per index\.

 **In your AWS account, make sure you have:**
-+ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ [Created an Amazon Kendra index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html) and, if using the API, noted the index ID\.
-+ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ [Created an IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds) for your data source and, if using the API, noted the ARN of the IAM role\.
 + Stored your database authentication credentials in an AWS Secrets Manager secret and, if using the API, noted the ARN of the secret\.
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.

 If you don’t have an existing IAM role or secret, you can use the console to create a new IAM role and Secrets Manager secret when you connect your database data source to Amazon Kendra\.
-If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index id\.
+If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index ID\.

 ## Connection instructions<a name="data-source-procedure-database"></a>

-To connect Amazon Kendra to your database data source you must provide details of your database credentials so that Amazon Kendra can access your data\.
+To connect Amazon Kendra to your database data source, you must provide the necessary details of your database data source so that Amazon Kendra can access your data\.
 If you have not yet configured database for Amazon Kendra see [Prerequisites](#prerequisites-database)\.

 ### <a name="database-adding-procedure"></a>